Ericsson/codechecker/docs/web/diff.md

 Comparing runs and comparing tags/timestamps has a subtle difference:

 * For runs, we check whether a report is outstanding _at the time of the query_.
 This means, as seen [in a previous example](diff.md#example-setup-1), if you store a report, _and then_ set a false positive review status rule for it, _and then_ diff this _run_ against another, the report **will not be** present in the run's outstanding reports set.
 * For tags/timestamps, we check whether a report is outstanding _before that specific tag/timestamp_.
 This means that if you store a report under `tag1`, _and then_ set a false positive review status rule for it, _and then_ diff this _tag_ against another, the report **will be** present in the tag's outstanding report set.
+This also implies that **we ignore the detection status of the report**.

 :warning: Note: Tags are created when the report is stored.
 As a result, you can diff a local analysis directory against a remote tag, but there are no "local tags".